 - securing an on-campus no-contact directive

-You can also contact Campus Safety directly at x2222, or your housefellow or floor governors can assist you.
-Off campus options for nights and weekends are also available — see the important phone numbers below.
+You can also contact Campus Safety directly at x2222.
+Off campus options, including text-based chat hotlines are also available — see the important phone numbers below.

 The following offices can assist you when you would like to focus on the emotional and physical healing process in relation to your experience as a survivor.
 These College professionals can also help you explore options in case you decide to pursue a formal College hearing or file a criminal charge.
 The people listed below may be able to assist you with room changes, course changes, access to emergency funds, etc.